duckdb/duckdb-web/docs/dev/building/build_instructions.md

 We recommend creating a full clone of the repository.
 Note that the directory uses approximately 1.3 GB of disk space.

-### Building DuckdB
+### Building DuckDB

-To build DuckDB we use a Makefile which in turn calls into CMake.
+To build DuckDB, we use a Makefile which in turn calls into CMake.
 We also advise using [Ninja](https://ninja-build.org/manual.html) as the generator for CMake.

 ```bash
 GEN=ninja make